 Understanding CFO Better

-Usually, any organisation’s cash flow statement depicts its cash flow from operating activities in its first section.
+As mentioned, usually, any organization’s cash flow statement depicts its cash flow from operating activities in its first section.
 This practice is followed by Chartered Accountants and auditors worldwide.

 Note that CFO excludes three crucial sectors of a business’s finances: